second-husky/operationalizing_machine_learning_Azure/starter_files/README.md

 https://www.youtube.com/watch?v=c1PIT_MEDAc

 ## Possible Improvements:
-1) Additional steps such as data cleaning and model registration can be integrated into the pipeline
+1) Additional steps such as data cleaning and model registration can be integrated into the pipeline to make the training using new data more efficient

 2) Introduce a more user-friendly way to input the data when a customer needs to do inference through the model endpoint.
 For example, adding code to convert a tabulated csv file into json format to pass to the HTTP request as input data